rust-lang/book/nostarch/chapter04.md

 you have been seated to find you.

 Accessing data in the heap is slower because we have to follow a pointer to get there.
+Modern processors are faster if they jump around less in memory, not unlike a waiter taking all orders at each table instead of going to all tables and taking one order from each, as both accessing memory at random and moving to another table take time and effort.
 Allocating a large amount of space can also take time.

 When our code calls a function, the values passed into the function (including, potentially, pointers to data on the heap) and the function’s local variables